 Convert OBJ to DXF (2D Projection for CAD Reference)

 Convert OBJ 3D models to 2D DXF projection for AutoCAD reference and drafting.
-Understand what is produced and what 3D data is lost.

 Converting your file…